Skip to content

 • You should see each one of them evaluated.

 • Evaluating the (hello "Calva REPL") form before the (defn hello... form should result in an error/exception.
-A stacktrace is then printed in the output window
+A stacktrace is then printed in the repl window

 • Try it again after having evaluated the defnform.